 There are many types of tax-exempt organizations as defined by the IRS, including:

-States define rules regarding these exempt organizations differently.
-It is incumbent on nonprofits to understand state-specific rules and their implications for transactions within a specific jurisdiction.
-At minimum, nonprofits typically need to:
+States define rules regarding these tax exempt organizations differently.
+It is incumbent on nonprofits to understand state-specific rules and their implications for transactions within a specific jurisdiction or industry.
+At a minimum, nonprofits typically need to:

 ANSWER: By providing exemption certificates and other documentation.

 To substantiate tax-exempt status, a nonprofit must present a business with a valid, timely, and accurate certificate of sales tax exemption for each applicable jurisdiction.
 The burden of keeping records of exemption certificates also lies with the seller.
 Common exemption certificate activities include certificate verification, storage, associating transaction with certificate, and managing expiration and renewal notifications.

 Whether or not nonprofits have to pay sales tax on taxable purchases depends on the state and local tax rules that apply to that transaction.
 The research to determine whether or not sales tax is due lies with the nonprofit.
 Even though the federal government awards federal tax-exempt status, a state can require additional documentation to honor it.
 For example, in Illinois companies who qualify as exempt according to the IRS cannot assume that their exemption qualifies them for exemption from sales tax at the state level.
 In the state of Illinois, “…organizations must obtain an exemption identification number (an “E” number) to qualify” for a state sales tax exemption.”

 When completing a sales tax exemption certificate, a nonprofit should be certain to complete the form in full and avoid an simple mistakes that may delay processing.